trattner/trattner.github.io/_posts/2019-8-27-benevolent-monopoly.md

 When Tyler Cowen talks about [the moral case for economic growth](https://smile.amazon.com/Stubborn-Attachments-Prosperous-Responsible-Individuals/dp/1732265135/){:target="_blank"}, he outlines the need not only to produce growth now, but moreover that this growth should lead sustainably to more future growth.

 I've paid quite a bit of money to Askinosie Chocolate, but very little to Google.
-Yet Google has fed me more than almost any other organization, in terms of knowledge, enternainment, navigation, communication, and more.
+Yet Google has fed me more than almost any other organization, in terms of knowledge, entertainment, navigation, communication, and more.

 I hope there's a middle ground between reverse scale and monopoly.
 But I wonder if it's possible for companies with massive impact potential to be less exploitative.